 Slip and Falls

-These tend to happen due to slippery or wet floors as a result of spills and routine cleaning.
-You might be eligible for compensation if you can prove you didn’t cause the accident or it wasn’t as a result of your complacency.
+Slips and falls tend to happen due to slippery or wet floors as a result of spills and routine cleaning.
+You might be eligible for compensation if you can prove you didn’t cause the accident or it wasn’t as a result of your negligence.

 Repetitive Motion & Overexertion